Home > Insights > Estate Planning & Trusts > Whom Should I Choose as my Trustee?

 In administering your estate, the trustee may have to work with the beneficiaries to solve disputes and concerns over the distribution of certain property.
 A trustee must be impartial in the interest of all beneficiaries.

-In managing the trust assets, the trustee must manage and invest assets in a prudent and careful way with the goal of achieving asset growth.
+In managing the trust assets, the trustee must manage and invest assets in a prudent and careful manner with the goal of achieving asset growth.
 A trustee must keep a detailed accounting for all assets of the trust.

-To narrow this down, many of our clients choose between three main groups: 1) friends and family, 2) trusted advisors, and 3) corporate trustees.
+To narrow this down, many of our clients choose between three main groups: friends and family, trusted advisors, and corporate trustees.

-1. Friends and Family
+Friends and Family

-Any friend or family member named should be decent with handling finances and be organized.
-A friend or family member may accidentally violate their fiduciary duty and be liable for substantial damages.
+Any friend or family member named should be organized and decent with handling finances.
+Otherwise, they may accidentally violate their fiduciary duty and be liable for substantial damages.

 When talking through naming family members as trustees, I poke around to find out if there are any family dynamics that could cause rifts with any particular family member serving as trustee.
 I also advise against naming one sibling as trustee.
 If you want to see a family fall apart, put one sibling over the purse strings of the other siblings.
 It’s not pleasant.
 Using a sibling as trustee can exacerbate tensions and resentments among the beneficiaries.
 A relative with no trust experience may abuse the trust through ignorance but will still be liable for substantiated damages.

-1. Trusted Advisors
+Trusted Advisors

-1. Corporate Trustees
+Corporate Trustees

 Banks and trust companies, what we generally call corporate trustees, provide professional fiduciary services as a part of their business.
 Corporate trustees are generally licensed under state banking regulations and carry insurance or bonds that cover breach of fiduciary duty actions brought against them.
 A corporate trustee must act independently and can reduce conflicts among family members.